-- Liberal Arts Summer School: The classes taught in this summer school are usually London- or U.K.-focused liberal arts courses.
+- Liberal Arts and Law: The classes taught in this summer school are usually London- or U.K.-focused liberal arts courses.

-- International Business Summer School: The Westminster Business program offers courses from business communications to economics to finance, all with a focus on working in a global business environment.
+- International Business: The Westminster Business program offers courses from business communications to economics to finance, all with a focus on working in a global business environment.

 You can only take courses for which you have fulfilled the prerequisites.

 How many courses am I able to take, and how do I determine U.S. semester credit hours?

 IFSA-Butler requires students to enroll in a full course load at the host institution.
 The number of courses you take depends on the credit value of the courses you select.
 At the University of Westminster, a full course load consists of 15 Westminster credits per summer school session (equivalent to 4 U.S. semester credit hours).
 The number of courses you take depends on the credit value of the courses you select.

 You must take a full University of Westminster course load as determined by IFSA-Butler.
 Credit will be awarded on a Butler University transcript based on a typical U.S. full course load.
 All courses are graded on an A–F scale, and there is no provision for pass/fail or auditing courses unless pass/fail is the only method of assessment for the course.
 You are not allowed to register for online, distance education or hybrid courses.